azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 > is key because in a lot of policy customization tasks, you will be taking existing JSON objects and removing
 > large parts of them (to only keep the things you want to modify).

-The general workflow for all policy changes will be similar and involve the following steps:

- 1) Go to the folder you have used (or the org-setup command auto-generated) for your org-customized policies
- 2) Make any modifications to existing files (or add additional policy files as required)
- 3) Make sure that there's an entry in the ServerConfigMetadata.json file for all the files you have modified (Make sure that this entry matches the file names with correct case!)
- 4) Run the policy update command to upload all artifacts to the policy server
- 5) Test in a fresh PS console that the policy change is in effect.
-(Policy changes do not require re-installation of AzSK.)

-Note that you can upload policy files from any folder (e.g., a clone of the originally used/created one).
-It just needs to have the same folder structure as the default one generated by the first-time policy setup and you must specify the folder path using the '-PolicyFolderPath' parameter.

-Because policy on the server works using the 'overlay' approach, the corresponding file on the server only needs to have the specific changes that are required (plus some identifying elements in some cases).

-Lastly, note that when making modifications we will **never** edit the files that came with the AzSK installation.
-We will create copies of the files we wish to edit, place them in our org-policy folder and make requisite modifications there.

 ##### a) Changing the default `'Running AzSK using...'` message
-Whenever any user in your org runs an AzSK command after having installed AzSK using your org-specific installer, they should see a message such as the following (note the 'Contoso-IT') indicating that AzSK is running using an org-specific policy:
+Whenever any user in your org runs an AzSK command after having installed AzSK using your org-specific installer (IWR), they should see a message such as the following (note the 'Contoso-IT') indicating that AzSK is running using an org-specific policy:

-    Running AzSK cmdlet using Contoso-IT policy
+    Running AzSK cmdlet using ***Contoso-IT*** policy

 Notice that here, the default (first-time) org policy setup injects the 'Contoso-IT' based on the OrgName and the DeptName that you provided when you setup your org policy server.
 (When users are running without your